Sync Flow across your devices

 My trial ended on my phone but not my computer.
 Why?

-You likely have two separate accounts.
-Check the email in Settings → Account on both devices to confirm they match.
+This means you have two separate accounts.
+Check the email shown on the Account screen on both devices to confirm they match.

 Flow says I'm on Basic but I paid for Pro.
 What do I do?